Arnold Sagalyn: Biography and career

 Sagalyn was named director of the United States Department of the Treasury's Office of Law Enforcement Coordination in 1961, where he advised the Secretary on law enforcement policy and coordinated the operations of the Treasury Department's enforcement agencies.
 These included the U.S. Secret Service; the Bureau of Narcotics; the Bureau of Customs’ Investigations and Enforcement Division; the Internal Revenue Service's Intelligence, Inspection and Alcohol and Tobacco Tax Divisions; and the U.S. Coast Guard's Intelligence Division.

-He became the Treasury Representative to the President's Commission on Law Enforcement and Administration of Justice in 1965.
-At the same time he served as the Advisor on Public Safety to the Secretary of Housing and Urban Development.
-In 1967 he served as an associate public safety director for the National Advisory Commission on Civil Disorders.
+While at the Treasury Department, Sagalyn served as the U.S. representative for the International Criminal Police Organization (INTERPOL) from 1961 to 1967 and was its Senior Vice President from 1962 to 1965.
+He also became the Treasury representative to the President's Commission on Law Enforcement and Administration of Justice in 1965.
+At the same time, he served as the Advisor on Public Safety to the Secretary of Housing and Urban Development.
+In 1967, he served as an associate public safety director for the National Advisory Commission on Civil Disorders where he studied the police response to the many riots that occurred that year and made associated recommendations.

-While at the Treasury Department, Mr. Sagalyn served as the U.S. representative for the International Criminal Police Organization (INTERPOL) from 1961 to 1967 and was Senior Vice President from 1962 to 1965.

-In September 1968, Sagalyn left government service, switching to private consulting, working for Arthur D. Little, Inc. In 1970 he founded Security Planning Corporation, a research and consulting firm, specialized in crime prevention and security and risk management.
+In September 1968, Sagalyn left government service, switching to private consulting, working for Arthur D. Little, Inc. In 1970, he founded Security Planning Corporation, a research and consulting firm, specialized in crime prevention and security and risk management.
 The company was a partnership with his spouse Louise Sagalyn, Peter Labovitz and John Labovitz.
-By the 1990s he ran the consulting firm Sagalyn Advocates.
+In 1974, Sagalyn was retained by the House Judiciary Committee to develop a system by which documents and material associated with the House's impeachment proceedings of President Richard Nixon could be securely safeguarded.
+By the 1990s, he ran the consulting firm Sagalyn Advocates.